 Shana, a Nova Scotian, arrived in the Okanagan in 1995 from the Eastern Townships of Quebec and met and married Gavin.
 After a few years in the UK, the couple decided to call the Okanagan home and Shana found her passion.
 She learned the art of artisanal cheesemaking by the original cheesemaker at Poplar Grove, Sandra Chalmers.

-With the purchase of Upper Bench in 2011 and the careful design and build of the state-of-the-art, CFIA Registered creamery, Shana has been able to create her own line of Upper Bench blue, brie and washed-rind cheeses.
-A self-professed ‘curd nerd’, Shana loves every aspect of cheesemaking.
-She confesses, “it is a lot of physical work, but the reward of seeing a fully ripe, ready to eat wheel of gorgeous cheese is worth it.”
-The creamery team is especially enjoying the fun of creating special one-of-a-kind cheeses and sharing them exclusively with Upper Bench Curd & Corks Club members.
+With the purchase of Upper Bench in 2011, (in partnership with Wayne and Margareta Nystrom), and the building of a state-of-the-art creamery, Shana creates her own line of Upper Bench Blue, Brie, and washed-rind cheeses.
+Her creamery team is especially enjoying creating one-of-a-kind cheeses and sharing them exclusively with the Upper Bench Curds & Corks club members.

 Gavin and Shana had long dreamed of combining their passions and in early 2011 that dream became a reality when they found the perfect property and partners, the Nystroms.

-Wayne Nystrom graduated from the University of British Columbia with a Degree in Chemical Engineering (BASc).
+Wayne Nystrom graduated from the University of British Columbia with a Degree in Chemical Engineering.
 His main business focus has been in the pulp and paper industry, however with his strong business acumen, has started many companies and works closely with several others.
-Wayne loves wine and cheese, but his real passion is Margareta (and fruit – the man has been known to eat up to 10 apples in a day!)
+Wayne loves wine and cheese, but his real passion is Margareta.